3 Demo Fails That Cost You Work (And How to Avoid Them)

 1️⃣ Repeatable

-Your demo isn’t a highlight reel of your best-ever takes—it’s a promise.
-It tells a potential client: “This is what I sound like every day, in any session.”
-If you’ve got a read on your demo that took 37 takes and an hour of editing to get right, be prepared for some fast explaining when they ask you to match it in a live session.
+Your demo isn’t a highlight reel of your best-ever takes, it’s a promise.
+It tells potential clients: “This is what I sound like every day, in any session.”
+If you’ve got a read on your demo that took 37 takes and an hour of editing to perfect, be prepared for some fast explanations when they ask you to match it in a live session.

 A good demo showcases your natural ability, not just what can be achieved with production tricks.